Edwin Burr Babbitt

 Edwin Burr Babbitt (July 26, 1862 – December 9, 1939) was a major general in the United States Army.

 Biography

 Babbitt was born at Watervliet Arsenal in Watervliet, New York on July 26, 1862, to Lawrence Sprague Babbitt, a U.S. Army Colonel, and Francis P. "Fannie" (McDougall) Babbitt.
 He was the grandson of Charles McDougall and nephew of Thomas Mower McDougall.

 Babbitt died on December 9, 1939, in Santa Barbara, California.
 He is buried at Arlington National Cemetery.

 Career

 Babbitt graduated from the United States Military Academy in 1884 and was commissioned a second lieutenant.
 He served as a brigade commander during the Meuse-Argonne Offensive and the Battle of Saint-Mihiel during World War I. Awards he received include the Army Distinguished Service Medal for "exceptionally meritorious and conspicuous services" in World War I; Officer, Legion d'Honour (France); Comendator, Order of the Sun of Peru (Peru) and Order of Abdon Calderón, First Class (Ecuador).
+The citation for his Army DSM reads:

-He retired in 1924.
+He retired from military service in 1924.